What Is Earned Wage Access?

 Employer benefits

-• Reduces financial stress among employees, which can lead to increased productivity and engagement
+• Reducing financial stress for employees, which may increase productivity and engagement

-• Simple, app-based integration into the payroll system
+• Simple app-based integration with the payroll system

 Tapping into your employer’s earned wage access system requires a certain amount of personal restraint and self-discipline.
-Without proper guardrails, EWA could lead some users to over-access their wages and create budgeting challenges for themselves, Clark warned.
+Without proper guardrails, EWA could lead some users to over-access their wages and create budgeting challenges, Tal Clark said.
+There’s also the possibility of not having enough funds on payday, which could lead to further financial duress.

 A reputable EWA should set daily or weekly limits on the amount of wages an employee can withdraw, along with counseling services and content that encourages financial wellness and responsible decision-making.

-Many workers closely associate EWA programs with payday loans or paycheck advances.
-While these are two similar alternatives to an EWA, they are not the same for a key reason: both payday loans and paycheck advances are loans that must be paid back, often with interest.
-Tapping into wages you’ve already earned, such as with an EWA, is not a loan.
+Many workers associate EWA programs with payday loans or paycheck advances.
+While these are two similar alternatives to EWA programs, they are not the same.
+Payday loans and paycheck advances are loans that must be paid back, often with interest.
+Tapping into wages you’ve already earned through an EWA program is not a type of personal loan.

 FAQ